dhrupatel97/CS554_Project/client/README.md

 This will create the js files from ts files and then brings up both the servers.
 Backend server is deployed in localhost:/4000
 Frontend server is deployed in localhost:/3000

+Components used in our project

+1. CSS and bootstrap used for styling.

+2. React framework used for frontend.

+3. Typescript used for backend.

+4. Express is the backend server.

+5. Aws s3 bucket is used to store all the images uploaded.

+6. Mongoose is used for data layer.

+7. Imagemagick is used to convert the image size while download.

+8. xss-clean and helmet libraries are used for secuarity purposes.